ststefa/saf/docs/overview.rst

-OVERVIEW
+Overview
 --------
-The /app/saf directory on this machine complies to a standardized concept to manage standalone applications.
+The `/app/saf` directory on this machine complies to a standardized concept to manage standalone applications.
 This concept is called "Standalone Application Framework" (SAF).